SnowMonkey624/TournamentManagerAppV1/README.md

 # TournamentManagerAppV1
 An Android app built to assist individuals running video game tournaments when managing player signups.
-It utilizes Google's Sheets api as a means of concurrent backup so that both desktop and mobile users can work in tandem.
+It utilizes Google's Sheets API as a means of concurrent backup so that both desktop and mobile users can work in tandem.

 The sample document used can be found here: https://docs.google.com/spreadsheets/d/1dIBlGah3AZ8Y2Z9vBPIg54IjIFLFZot8W-eKlbn4APA/edit#gid=0